hans-helmut/elm-timei18n/Readme.md

 * The possibility to call pure (only) Javascript functions/methods direct, at least the ones form the core language.

-* I would prefer to use Dicts instead of some case stucts for handling the options, but custom types are not sortable in Elm, which is a requirement for using them as a key in Dicts.
+* I would prefer to use `Dict`s instead of some case structs for handling the options, but custom types are not sortable in Elm, which is a requirement for using them as a key in Dicts.

 * Combining custom types to a new flat type (as you can union sets)